The Asymmetric Traveling Salesman Problem on Graphs with Bounded Genus: Introduction

-The algorithm proposed in Section \ref{sec:findthintree} is only useful when the dual graph $G^*$ has high girth.
-For planar graphs this is not a problem.
-The dual of every cutset in $G$ is a cycle in the dual graph $G^*$.
+In the rest of this section, let us sketch the main steps of the algorithm and its analysis.
+The main result of the paper is to find a polynomial-time algorithm for finding an $f(\genus)/k$-thin tree in a $k$-edge connected graph of genus $\genus$.
+In order to do that, we first show how to find such a tree if the dual of the graph has high girth.
+This is sufficient for planar graphs.
+The dual of every cutset in $G$ is a cycle in $G^*$.
 Therefore if $G$ is $k$-edge connected, $G^*$ has girth at least $k$.
-This is not necessarily true for graphs with genus even slightly bigger than zero.
+In graphs with genus even slightly bigger than zero, high connectivity does not imply high dual girth.
+In fact, the dual of a graph with high edge connectivity can have several short cycles.
 In section \ref{sec:dual-girth}, we show how to remove short cycles from $G^*$ without creating too many connected components in $G$.
-For doing this, we need operations like cutting handles and adding topological disks that modify the surface on which the graphs are embedded.
+For doing this, we have to use fairly simple ``surgical'' operations like cutting handles and adding topological disks to the surface.
+The reader interested in the algorithm for planar graphs can skip this section and read sections 2,3, and 5.

-In the Section \ref{sec:final}, we derive a constant approximation algorithm for ATSP on bounded-genus graphs using the result on thin trees.
-Our result on the existence of thin trees in bounded genus graphs also have implications about no-where zero flows on these graphs.
-For that reason our theorem on the existence of thin trees can be seen as a strengthening of \cite{zhang:jaeger}.
-Furthermore, our approach yields a much simpler proof than the vertex splitting argument of \cite{zhang:jaeger} that needs extensive case analysis.
+In the last section, we make the connection between ATSP and thin trees concrete.
+We show that an algorithm that finds an $O(1)/k$-thin spanning tree in a $k$-edge connected graph gives a constant factor approximation algorithm for ATSP.